top of page

 That Gig Might Be a Trap: Protecting Your Voice from AI Harvesting Scams

 We know our voice is our unique instrument, our craft, and our business.
 We spend years honing it, investing in equipment, and building relationships.
-But there's a growing threat lurking in seemingly legitimate job offers: scams designed not for a real project, but to steal your voice for AI cloning.
+But there's a growing threat lurking in seemingly legitimate job offers: scams designed not for real projects, but to steal your voice for AI cloning.

 Imagine finding your voice used in ads, audiobooks, or worse – scams and deepfakes – without your permission and without earning a cent.
 It's a violation of your identity and your livelihood.